-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment validity together to arrive at a 'unitary' appraisal of an assessment's validity.
-Trainees will also be expected to use concepts of validity to debate controversial issues in testing such as the common Cambodian practice of 'teaching to the test,' which is commonly used among Grade 12 teachers.
-Trainees will also explore the definition of 'reliability' and how this concept is applied to determining the consistency of test scores.
-These discussions will include a review of the factors that may affect reliability and how they can be controlled for.
-Trainees will also do some practical exercises in finding the reliability coefficient of a test using internal consistency methods and have exposure to interpreting the meaning of resulting coefficients. correlation coefficient of a test using internal consistency methods. items on it, Trainees will each undertake an analysis of the internal reliability of the test using the split halves method.
-Trainees will present their results and make an interpretation of the meaning of their findings in terms of reliability.
-Key Discussion Questions: Why do you think that psychometricians have moved towards thinking about validity as a unitary concept?
-Do most Cambodian teachers ever concern themselves with concepts of validity?
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment they ca n be controlled for.
+Trainees will also do some practica al exercises in finding the reliability coefficient of a ng internal consistency methods and have exposui re to interpreting the meaning of resulting coeffici ents.
+Key Dis cussion Questions: 1.
+Why do you think that psychometricians have moved towards thinking about validity as a unitary concept?
+2. Do most Cambodian teachers ever concern themselves with concepts of validity?
+Why or 3 why not?
+Do you think that concepts of validity and Э. reliability are too abstract and theoretical to be of much practical use to the everyday classroom teacher?
 Why or why not?
-Do you think that concepts of validity and reliability are too abstract and theoretical to be of much practical use to the everyday classroom teacher?
-Why or why not?
-What kind(s) of validity-related evidence does a Table of Specifications provide?
+4. What kind(s) of validity-related evidence does a Table of Specifications provide?
 Explain your answer.

-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment 5.
-Many teachers in Cambodia prefer to teach to the test rather than teach the curriculum.
+5. Many teachers in Cambodia prefer to teach to the test rather than teach the curriculum.
 How would you explain the merits and demerits of teaching to the test in terms of concepts of validity?
-6. What factors might affect the reliability of a test?
-Can you give some examples of concrete factors affecting reliability and how they might be controlled for?
+6 What factors might affect the reliability of a test?
+U. Can you give some examples of concrete factors affecting reliability and how they might be controlled for?
 Hours: 4